 Health Care Team

-The ADTU’s management structure consists of a Nurse Manager who reports to an Associate Vice President of Nursing and a Unit Assistant.
-Off-shift support is provided by the Nursing Coordinators.
+The ADTU’s management structure consists of a Nurse Manager, Clinical Leader, and Unit Assistant.
+The Nurse Manager reports to an Associate Vice President of Nursing.

-The ADTU’s admitted and discharged patients are under the care of their respective surgical/medical services consisting of Attending physicians, fellows/chief residents, residents/interns physician assistants, and ARNP’s.
-Case Managers serve as liaisons between the medical staff and multidisciplinary team to provide continuity of care for the ADTU patient population from admission through clinic follow-up.
-Available ancillary services for the ADTU patient include; Pharmacy, Respiratory Therapy, Physical Therapy, Occupational Therapy, Nutrition Services, Diabetic Education, Lift Team as well as Patient and Family Resources services.
+The ADTU’s admitted and discharged patients are visited by their respective surgical/medical services consisting of attending physicians, fellows/chief residents, resident/intern physician assistants, ARNP’s and medical students.
+Social Workers and Case Managers serve as liaisons between the surgery/medical staff and multidisciplinary team providing continuity of care for the ADTU patient population from admission through clinic follow-up.
+Available support services for the ADTU patient include; Pharmacy, Respiratory Therapy, Physical Therapy, Occupational Therapy, Nutrition Services, Diabetic Education, Lift Team as well as Patient and Family services.

-Department of Nursing staff members are provided educational experiences to attain and maintain competencies as defined by the unit/role specific job descriptions and the departmental education plan.
-Registered Nurses, Licensed Practical Nurses and Patient Care Assistants provide nursing care.
-The Support Tech role provides ambulatory support for patients and work with both the RN and PCA.
-The Registered Nurse is responsible for overseeing care of the patient based upon an individualized plan of care.
-Patient care delivered by LPNs and PCAs is coordinated under the direction of the Registered Nurse.
+Department of Nursing staff is provided training experiences to attain and maintain competencies as defined by the unit/role specific job descriptions and unit orientation.
+Registered Nurses and Patient Care Assistants provide nursing care.
+The Support Tech role provides ambulatory support for patients and work with both the RN and PCA direct patient caregivers.
+The Registered Nurse is responsible for guiding care of the patient based upon an individualized plan.
+Nursing care delivered by PCAs is coordinated under the direction of the Registered Nurse.